astro-otter/otter/paper/paper.md

 successor to the Open Astronomy Catalogs [OAC, @auchettl_new_2017; @guillochon_open_2017] [^1], but designed and optimized for multiwavelength datasets.
-To store the various nuances of multiwavelength photometry (e.g., the model used to reduce and extract a flux from an X-ray observation), we chose to use a flexible document database as our backend, called ArangoDB.
-This also enables us to store multiple values of a single measurement when different sources disagree.
+To store the various nuances of multiwavelength photometry (e.g., the model used to reduce and extract a flux from an X-ray observation), we chose to use a flexible document database management system as our
+backend: ArangoDB.
+The nested structure of the document database files also provides an intuitive way to store multiple values of a single measurement when different sources disagree.

 One of our primary goals of OTTER is ease of access to the dataset, including a way to programmatically access it to make the curation of large transient samples easier.
-ArangoDB has a built-in RESTful API for progrommatic access to the data.
+ArangoDB has a built-in REST API for progrommatic access to the data.
 However, the API endpoints expect queries in the syntax of the "Arango Query Language" (AQL).
 Learning a new query language creates a barrier for user programmatic access to the indispensable dataset available in the OTTER catalog.